Total of people that favorited this listing

 Enjoy the classic Manali to Leh motorbike tour and explore the high altitude beauty of the Himalayas, in far north of India, on a Royal Enfield motorcycle.
 You will enjoy riding, camping, and exploring with a tour guide.
 The trip will be full of adventure and will take you into the wild and incomparable beauty of the world's highest mountains and highest motorable roads.

 During this tour, you will be accommodated in twin shared rooms at various locations.
-You will be staying in camps (Swiss tents), homestays, and guesthouses.
+You will be staying for 3 nights in camps (Swiss tents), and for 7 nights at various hotels.

 Upon arrival, you will be picked up from the local bus stand and check in to the hotel.
-Spend some time by acclimatizing to the high altitude.
+Spend some time with acclimatizing to the high altitude.
 In the afternoon, drive the motorbikes towards Naggar.
 You will ride for about two hours.

 After breakfast, you will drive towards Sarchu and cross the Baralacha pass (4830 meters / 15846 feet).
 Overnight stay will be in a camp in Sarchu.
 You will ride for five hours.